top of page

 The noun 'orbit' has its etymological origins in Latin.
 It can be traced back to the Latin word 'orbita,' which meant 'a track or rut,' particularly the path or track made by a wheel.
 Over time, this term took on a more celestial connotation and was used to describe the path that celestial bodies, such as planets and stars, appeared to follow in the sky as they revolved around a fixed point.
 The etymology of 'orbit' thus elegantly captures the idea of a prescribed path or trajectory, specifically the one that objects in space follow as they orbit another celestial body.
 It emphasizes the notion of a continuous and predictable course that celestial objects seem to trace in their journey through the heavens.

-Quiz: Find the meaning of orbit
+Quiz: Find the meaning of the noun orbit:

 Try Again!